This article will be a brief look at what the Bible teaches about adultery when it comes to marriage. Let's start with the most obvious.

-"as Sodom and Gomorrah, and the cities around them, in like manner to these, committing fornication, and going away after other flesh, laid down an example before-times, undergoing vengeance of everlasting fire."
+"Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire."

 Ezra said they were "chief in this trespass".
 What was this trespass?
 It is against God's law to mix or mingle with other peoples.
-In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of men.
+In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of different races of men.
+The Hebrew and Greek include the meaning miscegenation.
+That is certainly not taught in Bible schools today.
 The seventh commandment has a much broader meaning than most people today remember.
-Your great grandparents may have known this truth.
-As you can see Jude mentions this as well in the phrase, "going away after other flesh".
+Your great great grandparents may have known this truth.
+As you can see Jude mentions this as well in the phrase, "and going after strange flesh".

 Due to some email I must add that a husband giving permission to another man to adulterate, mix seed, with his wife does not negate the command.
 Giving permission is an aspect that you can not find in scripture!
 I was very surprised to receive an email suggesting such wickedness!

 "Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind,